aeternity/protocol/channels/ON-CHAIN.md

 The initiator's and responder's account balances are incremented by `initiator_amount_final` and `responder_amount_final` respectively.
 The channel MUST have enough total coins to pay for the fee as well as the agreed upon amounts.
-The total of a channel is computed by adding the amounts of the initiator and responder (before the close) and the fee.
+The total closing amount of a channel is computed by adding the amounts of the initiator and responder (before the close) and the fee.
+If this total closing amount is lower than the total amount coins already dedicated to the channel, the excess of coins is [locked](../consensus/locking.md).

 #### Requirements